derekjanni/PyOCR/README.md

 3. Expansion of project scope (detect characters/words in real images)
 4. Combination of previous parts for a working product that can accurately label and detect characters

 Please see my iPython notebook for a detailed view of my work so far.
-A complete program will follow.
+A complete system with better UI will follow.